 Pull-up leather also has a sanded surface below the finish.
 On some types the natural grain remains undamaged in which the grain structure can be fine or coarse with either a gloss or a matt finish.

 An important point regarding this leather type is the patina that develops quite rapidly.
-Pull-up leather gives out a lighter color when stretched or scratched, which occurs easily where you can remove some of the color by rubbing the surface with a damp cloth.
+Pull-up leather gives out a lighter color when stretched or scratched, which occurs easily where you can remove some of the colors by rubbing the surface with a damp cloth.

-On one hand, this leather type is soft and feels natural while on the other they carry a lived in look that is highlighted by a patina that underlines an aged elegance.
+On one hand, this leather type is soft and feels natural while on the other they carry a lived-in look that is highlighted by a patina that underlines an aged elegance.

 What is really important to remember is that pull-up leather should not be confused with PU leather as is the case with many people.
 PU leather or bi-cast as it is commonly referred to is basically synthetic leather.
-It is polyurethane coated split leather, which is very different from oily pull-up leather.
+It is polyurethane-coated split leather, which is very different from oily pull-up leather.